dmeijboom/compute/readme.md

 - Documentation (again, lazy..)
 - User modules
 - Atomic applies (currently if something fails you're system is basically in an unknown state)
-- Proper installation and update mechanism for the builtin modules
+- Proper installation and update mechanism for the core modules
 - Bugs (configuring an apt repository doesn't work in almost all cases)
 - Other commands such as:
     - edit; Edit templates on-the-fly